li012589/parallelFrame/readme.md

 1. **before**: the function to run before running command. e.g. to more load file to same location to short command.
 2. **process**: the function to process data collected from running command. e.g. grep all numbers and return back.
-3. **after**: the function to run after running command. e.g. to more save file to specified locations.
+3. **after**: the function to run after running command. e.g. to move save file to specified locations.
 4. **finish**: the function to run at the end of all commands, and have a input of all collected data.